-Complete our online survey by visiting our website:

-croydon.gov.uk/healthyneighbourhoods or scan the QR code with your phone or tablet.

-The survey will be live from Thursday 16 June and close at 23:59 Wednesday 14 July 2021.

-If you require the survey as a physical copy and/or another format including braille and larger font size, please contact the council using the following channels:

-- 1. By Phone: contact the council on 020 8726 6000.

-- 2. Lines are open between 09:00-16:00 Monday to Friday.

-- 3. By Post: please send all correspondence to: Highway Improvements Team 6th Floor, Zone C,

-Bernard Weatherill House,

-8 Mint Walk,

-CR0 1EA

-- 4. Email: sutherland.hn@croydon.gov.uk

-Please visit our Healthy Neighbourhood website for updates and information on how the CHN will operate and the ETRO process.
+May 2020 Temporary CHN Give us your views ement June 2021 Engagement survey on improved scheme Complete our online survey by visiting our website: croydon.gov.uk/healthyneighbourhoods or scan the QR code with your phone or tablet.
+Engagement August 2021 Survey results analysed & decision The survey will be live from Thursday 16 Consultation & Autumn 2021 Improved scheme implemented under ETRO for 18 months 6 month statutory consultation begins June and close at 23:59 Wednesday 14 July 2021.
+If you require the survey as a physical copy and/or another format including braille and larger font size, please contact the council using the following channels: 1.
+By Phone: contact the council on 020 8726 6000.
+2. Lines are open between 09:00-16:00 Monday to Friday.
+Spring 2022 Consultation & monitoring results analysed By Post: please send all correspondence to: Highway Improvements Team 6th Floor, Zone C, Bernard Weatherill House, Summer 2022 Final decision made at the end of ETRO period.
+8 Mint Walk, CR0 1EA 4.
+Email: sutherland.hn@croydon.gov.uk I For further information: Please visit our Healthy Neighbourhood website for updates and information on how the CHN will operate and the ETRO process.